Michael Yon: Personal views

 Yon has stated, in general, that "If a writer wants to make money, he should avoid truth and tell people what they want to hear.
 Yet to win the war, tell the truth."
 He supports embedded journalism over traditional reporting, believing that the closer writers are to events the less likely they are to repeat military public relations spin.
 Yon was reluctant to say about whether he supported the decision to go to war.
-He eventually said he had been a supporter because to his concerns about Iraq's alleged weapons of mass destruction, which he had given the Bush Administration the benefit of the doubt over.
+He eventually said he had been a supporter because of his concerns about Iraq's alleged weapons of mass destruction, which he had given the Bush Administration the benefit of the doubt over.

 After first visiting Iraq in December 2004, Yon said the situation in the country was far more violent than the mainstream media had reported.
 During the next year, he reported that "Iraq was falling apart" and was in a civil war.
 He also believed that NATO forces were "losing" the war in Afghanistan.
 Yon was a vocal proponent of a 'surge' strategy in Iraq and expressed his support in many interviews for Senator John McCain in the 2008 Presidential election.
 Agreeing with McCain, Yon opposes the use of torture by the U.S. military, and specifically opposes waterboarding.
 In June 2009, he remarked: "I get the feeling that Obama is tougher and proving wiser than many people seem to think".
 Yon also wrote in the aftermath of the Iranian election protests that he agreed with controversial author Michael Ledeen's views about Iran.
 In an August 2009 interview at Helmand Province, he reiterated his belief that the Afghan Taliban are stronger than the NATO presence, comparing the situation to Apocalypse Now.

 Describing how his personal views affect his writing, Yon stated, "I feel no shame in saying I am biased in favor of our troops.
 Even worse, I feel no shame in calling a terrorist a terrorist".
 The New York Times commented that "Like most bloggers, Mr. Yon has an agenda, writing often that the United States’ mission to build a stable, democratic Iraq is succeeding and must continue."
 The Los Angeles Times has called him "the reporter of choice for many conservatives", although journalist Michael Totten calls Yon a "refreshingly unideological analyst of the war".
 Yon has praised several media agencies he has worked with, saying "The journalists for places like the New York Times and Wall Street Journal are actually very good with their facts."

 In his 2008 book Moment of Truth in Iraq, Yon wrote:

 Yon supports the personal use of his images and writings by ordinary people, but he believes that larger institutions such as television networks and magazines should respect his copyright.
 As such, he has taken on numerous legal cases.
 He wrote in August 2008 that he spends about $100,000 a year in those efforts.